 How to Get Rid of Snails

 Tackling snails in your garden needs persistence.
-These pests can be stubborn, so you may need to combine several approaches to get rid of them.
+These pests can be stubborn, so you'll usually need to combine several approaches and keep them going.

 Remove Hiding Spots

-- Looking under pots, stones, and planks where snails may shelter.
+- Looking under pots, stones and planks, and along walls and fences, where snails shelter and cluster.

 - Raising plant pots off the ground and trimming low-hanging foliage.

-By reducing their hiding spots, you make your garden less appealing.
+By reducing their hiding spots, you make your garden far less appealing.

 Use Barriers and Traps

-- Crushed eggshells or grit: Scatter around plants to create an uncomfortable barrier
+- Crushed eggshells or grit: scatter around plants to create a rough barrier snails are reluctant to cross.

 Introduce Natural Predators

-- Frogs, toads, and hedgehogs all eat snails.
+- Frogs, toads, hedgehogs and song thrushes all eat snails.

 - Provide shelter like log piles or a small pond to attract them.